minimada/openbmc/README.md

 3. image-kernel - FIT image that includes linux kernel, device tree and an initial file system, can be loaded to the linux area in flash
 4. image-rofs - Main (and large) OpenBMC file system, can be loaded to the rofs area in flash

+### 6) Programming the images

+For programming the OpenBMC to the Nuvoton BUV platform, there are two ways to update BMC firmware.
+First, update BMC firmware image via OpenBMC web interface or RESTful API.
+Second, flash image via UART.
+In normal case we suggest user use the first method to update BMC firmware.
+User can follow the [firmware update readme](https://github.com/Nuvoton-Israel/openbmc/tree/runbmc/meta-quanta/meta-olympus-nuvoton#bmc-firmware-update) to upgrade BMC firmware.

 ## OpenBMC Development

 The OpenBMC community maintains a set of tutorials new users can go through